 If you’re doing everything at your church yourself, what are your people doing?

 If you have been involved in any type of ministry for any period of time, you know that ministry can be extremely rewarding work.
 But it can also be very tiring.
 The stress of criticism, the long hours, the grief over friends wandering from Christ, and especially that feeling of carrying so much alone can really get to us.
 Yet, despite these realities, many pastors tend to continue to try and do it all themselves.

 Doing It All Is a Lose-Lose

 In many churches, there is this peculiar assumption that the pastor is the go-to guy for absolutely everything.
 This perception is understandable since the pastor stands in front each week and is, in a sense, the face of the church.
 And pastors certainly do need to be willing to be servants in everything, not thinking they are above changing the toilet paper rolls, stacking chairs after an event, or helping in the nursery.
 But regularly doing it all is neither biblical nor wise.

-Every Christian has gifts which differ according to the grace given us (Rom 12:6–8; cf. 1 Cor 12:8–10, 28–30; Eph 4:11).
+Every Christian has gifts that differ according to the grace given us (Rom 12:6–8; cf. 1 Cor 12:8–10, 28–30; Eph 4:11).
 You may be able to teach, but be terrible at planning and administration.
 So, you should find help in these areas.
 In seeking help to coordinate events you are not abdicating your responsibility, you are actually helping your people by giving them opportunities to serve.
 You are relieved of an unnecessary burden that you might focus on your particular gifting, and someone else is granted the opportunity to exercise their gifts for the Body of Christ.
 That’s a win-win!